warf/ansible-role-node_exporter/README.md

 ```

 For typical deployment you can eventually define enable ufw fw and define src access list
-Based on defined variables you can set variables common for all prometheus stack
+Based on defined variables you can set variables common for all prometheus stack.

-For Debian7 you can use `prometheus_node_exporter_validate_certs=false` to resolve problem with github cert (it's not recommended).

 Dependencies
 ------------